INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 - In the section _4.2.3.3.1.11 CONFORMITY_:
  	- reword the Implementation Requirement 23 as follows (in _italics_ the modified/added parts):

- 	>Implementation Requirement 23 - _In case of the scenario 2,_ an extension shall be used to map this to an <inspire_common:Conformity> element within an <inspire_vs:ExtendedCapabilities> element. _In case of the scenario 3, use `wms:Keyword` element for each specification against the service is conformant, included within an specific `wms:KeyworList` group.
+ 	>Implementation Requirement 23 - _In case of the scenario 2,_ an extension shall be used to map this to an <inspire_common:Conformity> element within an <inspire_vs:ExtendedCapabilities> element. _In case of the scenario 3, use `wms:Keyword` element for each specification against the service is conformant, included within an specific `wms:KeywordList` group.
 The specification shall be encoded using the related URI._

  	- add the note _If a specific keyword referencing the interoperable URI representing a specification is not present, the value of the degree of conformity of the service to this specification will NOT be considered `conformant` (i.e. `non-conformant` or `not evaluated`).
 Therefore, differentiation between `non-conformant` and `not evaluated` will not be possible when using the simplified approach for data and service linking._
  	- add the example proposed above.